spalabucr/pategan-audit/README.md

-# The Elusive Pursuit of Replicating PATE-GAN: Benchmarking, Auditing, Debugging
+## The Elusive Pursuit of Reproducing PATE-GAN: Benchmarking, Auditing, Debugging

 This repository contains the source code for the paper The Elusive Pursuit of Replicating PATE-GAN: Benchmarking, Auditing, Debugging by G. Ganev, M.S.M.S.
 Annamalai, E. De Cristofaro